kentan88/aass/README.md

 # AASS

 Acts-As-State-Setter (AASS) sets the next state of a object based on the current state and a specified condition.
+Is it another state machine library?
+No. State Macine gems like AASM assumes you already know the state to call the event which triggers the save and callbacks.
+AASS is like the prequel, it gives you the next state.

 ## Installation